The Need for Neonatal Nurse Practitioners

 “Neonatal nurse practitioners provide a unique bridge between nursing and medicine centered around patients and their families.
 As an advanced practice career, being a neonatal nurse practitioner is uniquely rewarding.
 I came to Ohio State to work with an exceptional faculty to help further the education of nurses who have the same dream as I do: to provide specialized care for infants and their families.
 I am so excited to be a part of Buckeye nation.”

-Ohio State’s online Nursing – Master of Science is teaching nurses evidence-based practice to enhance patient outcomes and lower healthcare costs consistent with the Institute of Medicine’s Triple Aim: improving care, optimizing the patient experience and reducing costs.
+Ohio State’s online Master of Science in Nursing is teaching nurses evidence-based practice to enhance patient outcomes and lower healthcare costs consistent with the Institute of Medicine’s Triple Aim: improving care, optimizing the patient experience and reducing costs.
 This online degree program makes receiving quality graduate education as an advanced practitioner accessible and affordable.

 “Ohio State is a large network.
 With this online program, that network expands.
 I think that networking is a great way for students to find the best opportunities,” said Sharpe.
 “Within the neonatal specialty track alone, there are three chances to visit campus.
 During the visits students will meet their peers and faculty, engage in clinical stimulation activities and develop their professional network.”

-For more information on the Nursing - Master of Science program visit online.osu.edu/msn.
+For more information on the Master of Science in Nursing program visit online.osu.edu/msn.